Temporal and spectral study of PKS 0208-512 during the 2019-2020 flare: Observations and data analysis

 \subsection{\emph{Swift}-UVOT}

-Simultaneous observations in optical-UV with X-ray and $\gamma$-ray provide an excellent opportunity to understand the various physical mechanisms happening in the source. \emph{Swift} UVOT (\citealt{Roming_2005}) has six filters and covers a wide range of optical-UV wavelengths.
-Three filters: U, B, and V are in the optical band and the other three W1, W2, \& M2 are in the UV band.
-In case of multiple observations for a given period, we combined the images in the filters using `\emph{UVOTIMSUM}' tool.
-To extract the magnitudes from the images, the task `\emph{UVOTSOURCE}' has been used with the source and background regions of 5 arcsec and 10 arcsec, respectively.
+\emph{Swift}-UVOT (\citealt{Roming_2005}) covers the optical and UV part of the spectrum with its three optical (U, B, V) and three UV (W1, M2, W2) filters.
+In case of multiple observations for a given period, we combined the images in the filters using the \texttt{UVOTIMSUM} tool.
+To extract the magnitudes from the images, the task \texttt{UVOTSOURCE} has been used with the source and background regions of 5 arcsec and 10 arcsec, respectively.
 The observed magnitudes were then corrected for the Galactic extinction, with E(B - V) = 0.0174 mag and the ratio A$_{V}$ /E(B - V ) = 3.1 from \citet{Schlafly_2011}.
 We converted the magnitudes to flux units using the photometric zero-points from \citet{Breeveld_2011} and the conversion factors from \citet{Larionov_2016}.